-You might need to use a few remarketing ads to help people work their way through the sales funnel.
+You might need to use a few Google Ads remarketing strategies to help people work their way through the sales funnel.

 Start by finding out how long it takes people to convert once they’ve touched your brand.
 Here, Google Analytics is your friend.
 That is, if you’ve defined goals or collect e-commerce transaction data.

 Click on Conversions on the left-hand sidebar.
 In the drop-down menu that appears, click on Multi-Channel Conversions.
 Then, select Time Lag.